GregStanton/proposal-rmf-engine/README.md

 Sweep geometries are extremely useful in computer graphics.
 They sweep a 2D shape (a _profile_ or _cross section_) across a 3D-space curve (_spine_, _backbone_, or _rail_).
 This essential feature is available in a wide range of graphics software (including [three.js](https://threejs.org/docs/#ExtrudeGeometry), [Blender](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/curve/operations/curve_to_mesh.html), [Houdini](https://www.sidefx.com/docs/houdini/nodes/sop/sweep.html#:~:text=18.0-,Overview,parameter%20on%20the%20Construction%20tab.), [Maya](https://help.autodesk.com/view/MAYAUL/2024/ENU/?guid=GUID-04C6192A-1524-48FA-B5BC-7745FC25D26D), and [Autocad](https://help.autodesk.com/view/ACD/2025/ENU/?guid=GUID-2391CE97-3794-402C-8BC1-E2DCB452DD13)).

 Essential use cases include ribbons, tubes, and brushes.
 A _ribbon_ is a surface that results from sweeping an open profile curve across the spine curve.
 These can be made to look like physical ribbons.
 A _tube_ is a surface or solid that results from sweeping a closed curve across the spine curve.
 These can be made to look like the tube in a neon sign.
 A _brush_ is a 2D profile that may be a set of discrete points or a mixture of different shape kinds.
 By setting a fixed orientation, a calligraphy brush may be created.
 In all cases, the profile may be scaled or rotated as it’s swept out, creating dynamic and twisting shapes.
-Essential use cases include ribbons, tubes, and brushes.
-A _ribbon_ is a surface that results from sweeping an open profile curve across the spine curve.
-These can be made to look like physical ribbons.
-A _tube_ is a surface or solid that results from sweeping a closed curve across the spine curve.
-These can be made to look like the tube in a neon sign.
-A _brush_ is a 2D profile that may be a set of discrete points or a mixture of different shape kinds.
-By setting a fixed orientation, a calligraphy brush may be created.
-In all cases, the profile may be scaled or rotated as it’s swept out, creating dynamic and twisting shapes.

-However, these features are subject to well known pain points for users:

-* **singularity flipping** (this can occur in Frenet-Serret implementations where the frame suddenly flips 180° due to vanishing curvature)
-* **reference twisting** (this can occur in look-at/fixed-up implementations when the frame suddenly twists due to a vanishing cross product, analogous to gimbal lock)
-* **angular drifting** (this can occur even with rotation minimizing frames, unless a correction is applied, with the most noticeable effect being a sudden twist when a frame returns to its starting point on a loop)
-* **texture stretching** (this can occur in Bézier curves or Catmull-Rom splines, where textures stretch or compress unevenly due to a parameter that doesn't match distance along the curve)

-In creative-coding libraries using a `beginShape()`/`endShape()` API—including p5.js, Processing, and openFrameworks—no dedicated feature for sweep geometries exists at all.
-This significantly reduces the API’s artistic expressiveness.
 However, these features are subject to well known pain points for users:

 * **singularity flipping** (this can occur in Frenet-Serret implementations where the frame suddenly flips 180° due to vanishing curvature)